 · Had worms, fleas and ear mites

-She of course had to go for a veterinary check as she needed some treatment, she was scared and tried to bite the vet whom I knew well, he told me I was making a big mistake.
+Of course she had to go for a veterinary check as she needed some treatment.
+She was very scared and tried to bite the vet whom I knew well, he told me I was making a big mistake.
 She would urinate herself even if we looked at her the wrong way in the first week.
 That first week was a huge challenge and we did question if we were up to the task of helping this puppy.

 She was okay with other dogs, this really helped as I was dog walking at the time.
 She came to work with me and met the other dogs, she was happy to be with them and this helped our relationship.
 She also really liked our cats which seemed to help her, she would often cuddle up to them.
-They were used to dogs so accepted her quickly, especially the big cat I had rescued from being a stray.
+They were used to dogs so accepted her quickly, especially the big street cat I had rescued.

 What happened next; I embarked on a Degree in canine behaviour and training spurred on by her to try and learn as much as I could to help this girl out.
 We had decided to move to Norfolk also so another hurdle to climb!